 Financial & Business Services

 Michelle Eshkeri (yes, that’s me) is a freelance copywriter and content writer at Let ME Write.
 I have a background in training and facilitating as well as business process improvement and my passion is excellent communications.
 I am a word nerd and a stickler for accurate spelling, punctuation and grammar.
 However, I am only human; if you ever notice an error in my writing, I will be delighted if you point it out.
 I write for other businesses to help them increase their brand awareness and grow their sales.
 This includes blogs, articles, web copy and social media content.
-I can also help with business documents such as processes, policies, presentations, proposals and anything else you can think of that needs to be written down.
-Contact me on [email protected] or 07789 928530.
+I can also help with case studies, e-books, LinkedIn profiles and other marketing assets.
+Contact me on firstname.lastname@example.org or 07789 928530.